-New Delhi: In the year 2009, when Haribaabu Naatesan decided to quit his job as Head of the Animation team at a private firm and set up his own studio, his dream was to do something unconventional, something that would not only give me space to express himself but would also inspire others.
+New Delhi: In the year 2009, when Haribaabu Naatesan decided to quit his job as Head of the Animation team at a private firm and set up his own studio, his dream was to do something unconventional, something that would not only give him space to express himself but would also inspire others.
 It was during this quest for inspiration when Mr. Naatesan discovered his true calling- to create art from electronic scrap.
 Since then electronic waste became his world, tool, and his muse.
 He says,

 The electronics industry has grown tremendously all over the globe in the last few years.
 We have seen the remotest of the places become digital and mobile phones and laptops have become necessities of today.
 But have we ever wondered about the consequences of the growth of electronics in the world and in our lives?
 This has given birth to another environmental problem- the rising electronic-waste.